Dean: Sueann Ambron

 The course numbering system used at CU Denver identifies the class standing required for enrollment.
 Students are expected to take 1000-level courses in their freshman year, 2000-level courses in their sophomore year, 3000-level courses in their junior year and 4000-level courses in their senior year.
 Courses at the 5000 and 6000 level are restricted to master’s-level business students, and courses at the 7000 level are restricted to PhD students.

 Students may drop a course through the census date and it will not appear on the transcript.
-After census, a student who wishes to drop must obtain written approval from both the instructor and academic dean or designate.
+After census, a student who wishes to drop must obtain written approval from both the instructor and academic assistant dean or designate.
 The course and a grade of W will appear on the transcript.
 In order to drop beyond the 10th week, it will also be necessary to document circumstances beyond a student’s control.
 Any student who is failing a class will not be allowed to drop simply because of the grade, and an F will be recorded on the transcript.
 See the academic calendar for deadlines and costs involved.

 See the Office of the Registrar website for universitywide withdrawal policies.
-Note that the Business School normally requires instructors’ signatures on withdrawal forms before the academic dean’s approval is granted.
-If a student is dropping all classes in a particiular semester, the student must complete part III of the Schedule Adjustment Form and submit to the academic dean and financial aid (if receiving financial aid) for signatures.
+Note that the Business School normally requires instructors’ signatures on withdrawal forms before the academic assistant dean’s approval is granted.
+If a student is dropping all classes in a particiular semester, the student must complete part II of the Schedule Adjustment Form and submit to the academic assistant dean and financial aid (if receiving financial aid) for signatures.